 It is generally difficult for older women to adjust to the life of Carmel.
 A candidate over 40 should show exceptional preparation in in all of the areas noted above.

-~ Saint Teresa of Avila ~
+~ Saint John of the Cross ~

 Copyright © 2021 Monastery of St. Therese - All Rights Reserved.